 Salespeople live on their phones, making it important to have the right mobile sales tools.
-From customer relationship management (CRM) software to sales apps that help you find leads, build presentations, or research what’s happening with your customers, we put together a list of the best sales apps to help you be more productive.
+From customer relationship management (CRM) software to sales apps that help you find leads, build presentations, or research what’s happening with your customers, we put together a list of the best sales apps to help sales management professionals be more productive.

 In no particular order, these are the 17 sales apps every salesperson should have: